 Learn something new everyday right?

-Well this section would be pretty pointless if we didn't stock them online.
-But with the internet and having to be thorough, here goes.
+Well this section would be pretty pointless if we didn’t stock them online.
 You can buy vape batteries online with us here at V&J.

 The bigger the battery cell, generally the more energy it contains to power.
 Ultimately, you don’t really get the choice to pick a vape battery that’s bigger for your kit.
 You have to work with the right vape batteries for your device.
 But if your device has the option for a 26650 adapter, then these will last longer, than an 18650.
 Obviously this assumes that you’re using it in the same way.